dxc0116/FileSync/README.md

-# FileSync
-A tool to sync files in different computers.
+This is a tool to sync files between different computers who are connected with each other.

+It offers the ability to synchronize both directions, and can run as a service.

+It's writed by python.